 Isabelle was born and raised in Avignon.
 Jean Roch is a product of Provence as well, but got his start as a chef in Paris.
 So it’s no surprise that their love of all things Provencal would eventually lead them to restore an old olive mill, and carefully blend their historic setting with the best modern and ancient techniques for creating their award-winning oil.
 Isabelle and Jean Roch’s award-winning olive oil is produced at Moulin Barbentane.
 The mill is a historic structure, complete with its own windmill for power.

 As Isabelle says, “So many people only know France by Paris.
 But this is not Paris and we have our own culture in Provence that I love to share with our guests!”
 She goes on to rave about the olives from Provence, “Olive oil has become even more highly respected among Provencal people than wine.
 So producing olive oil makes me even more proud of Provence.”

-At Classic Journeys, we see this as the perfect marriage of guide and region.
-Isabelle has been an award winning guide for 23 years, and takes that passion into every trip she guides for us, and every guest she introduces to her beloved region.
+At Classic Journeys, we see this as the perfect marriage of our extended family of expert local guides and the region that they proudly call home.
+Isabelle has been an award-winning guide for years and takes that passion into every trip she guides for us, and every guest she introduces to her beloved region.
 And she stays close to the land and its people by helping Jean Roch at the olive mill whenever she’s not guiding.